-Before Europeans began to arrive in the 16th century, New York was inhabited by Algonquian and-Iroquoian speaking Native Americans.
-The Algonquian, including the Mohegan, Lenni Lenape, and Wappinger tribes, lived chiefly in the Hudson Valley and on Long Island.
+Before Europeans arrived in the 16th century, New York was inhabited by Algonquian and Iroquoian-speaking Native Americans.
+The Algonquian, including the Mohegan, Lenni Lenape, and Wappinger tribes, lived chiefly in the Hudson Valley and Long Island.
 The Iroquois, living in the central and western parts of the state, included the Cayuga, Mohawk, Oneida, Onondaga, and Seneca tribes, who joined together in about 1570 to form the Iroquois Confederacy.

 In 1614, Fort Nassau was built near the site of the present-day capital of Albany.
 The fortification, which served as a trading post and warehouse, was sighted on an earlier French fortification from 1540.
 Early on, the Dutch claimed the Hudson River region, and the Dutch West India Company, which was organized in 1623, established the colony of New Netherland in 1624.
 The first permanent Dutch settlement was established at Fort Orange, which replaced Fort Nassau in present-day Albany.
 Two years later, in 1626, Peter Minuit purchased Manhattan Island from the Canarsie tribe for goods worth about 60 Dutch guilders and established the Dutch colony of New Amsterdam on the lower tip of present-day Manhattan Island, which would later become New York City.

 The English captured the colony in 1664 during the Second Anglo-Dutch War and governed it as the Province of New York, with its boundaries roughly similar to those of the present-day state.
-The city of New York was recaptured by the Dutch in 1673 during the Third Anglo-Dutch War (1672–1674) and renamed New Orange, however, it was returned to the English under the terms of the Treaty of Westminster a year later.
-The threat of the French was continuous, and New York was involved in a number of the French and Indian Wars from 1689 to 1763, which hindered the growth of the province and much of western New York remained unsettled by colonists throughout the 18th century.
+The city of New York was recaptured by the Dutch in 1673 during the Third Anglo-Dutch War (1672–1674) and renamed New Orange.
+However, it was returned to the English under the terms of the Treaty of Westminster a year later.
+The threat of the French was continuous, and New York was involved in a number of the French and Indian Wars from 1689 to 1763, which hindered the province’s growth, and much of western New York remained unsettled by colonists throughout the 18th century.

 Beginning to establish its own identity separate from England, colonial self-assertiveness grew after the warfare with the French ended.
 With England’s restrictive commercial laws, the Navigation Acts were flouted by smuggling.
-When the Stamp Act was passed, New York was a leader of the opposition, and the Stamp Act Congress met in New York City in 1765 and the Sons of Liberty were organized.
-The policies of Lieutenant Governor Cadwallader Colden, who did not oppose the Stamp Act, caused considerable complaints and unrest grew.
+When the Stamp Act was passed, New York was a leader of the opposition, and the Stamp Act Congress met in New York City in 1765, and the Sons of Liberty were organized.
+The policies of Lieutenant Governor Cadwallader Colden, who did not oppose the Stamp Act, caused many complaints, and unrest grew.

 As troubles flared and escalated into the American Revolution, New Yorkers were divided in their loyalties.
-New York endorsed the Declaration of Independence on July 9, 1776 and the the state constitution was framed by a convention which assembled at White Plains the following day.
+New York endorsed the Declaration of Independence on July 9, 1776, and the state constitution was framed by a convention assembled at White Plains the following day.

-The first major battle of the American Revolution, after independence was declared, was the Battle of Long Island in August 1776.
-The largest battle of the entire war, the British victory made New York City their military and political base of operations for the duration of the conflict, and consequently the center of attention for General George Washington.
+After independence was declared, the first major battle of the American Revolution was the Battle of Long Island in August 1776.
+The most significant battle of the entire war, the British victory, made New York City their military and political base of operations for the duration of the conflict and, consequently, the center of attention for General George Washington.
 About one-third of all the military engagements of the American Revolution took place in New York state.
 The British held New York City to the war’s end.
 The state had, however, declared independence and functioned with Kingston as its capital.
 In 1777, Brigadier General George Clinton was elected New York’s first governor.
-He would become the longest serving Governor in the US, holding office until 1795, then again from 1801 to 1804, before becoming Vice President of the US in 1805 until his death in 1812.
+He would become the longest-serving Governor in the U.S., holding office until 1795, then again from 1801 to 1804, before becoming Vice President of the U.S. in 1805 until he died in 1812.

-After the Treaty of Paris, which ended the war, was signed on September 3, 1783, New York was the 11th state to ratify the United States Constitution, on July 26, 1788.
-New York City served briefly as the capitol of the new nation from 1789-1790 and was also the state capital until 1797 when Albany succeeded it.
+After the Treaty of Paris, which ended the war, was signed on September 3, 1783, New York was the 11th state to ratify the United States Constitution on July 26, 1788.
+New York City served briefly as the new nation’s capital from 1789-1790 and was also the state capital until 1797, when Albany succeeded it.

-New York’s extremely rapid commercial growth is partly attributed to Governor De Witt Clinton, who pushed through the construction of the Erie Canal, which was opened in 1825.
-The canal along with railroad lines which were built beginning in 1831, made New York the major East-West commercial route in the 19th Century and helped to account for the growth and prosperity of the port of New York.
+New York’s highly rapid commercial growth is partly attributed to Governor De Witt Clinton, who pushed through the construction of the Erie Canal, which was opened in 1825.
+The canal and railroad lines built in 1831 made New York the major East-West commercial route in the 19th Century and helped account for the growth and prosperity of the port of New York.

-Cities along the canal including Buffalo, Syracuse, Rome, Utica, and Schenectady prospered.
-Albany grew, and New York City, whose first bank had been established by Hamilton in 1784, became the financial capital of the nation.
-New York City also expanded into manufacturing, foreign trade, commerce, magazine publishing, and theatrical production becoming the nerve center of the nation.
+Cities along the canal, including Buffalo, Syracuse, Rome, Utica, and Schenectady, prospered.
+Albany grew, and New York City, whose first bank had been established by Hamilton in 1784, became the nation’s financial capital.
+New York City also expanded into manufacturing, foreign trade, commerce, magazine publishing, and theatrical production, becoming the nation’s nerve center.